Last Updated: 2 months ago

 The coat colors of Siamese cats come in a wide range of colors.

-Although they are usually pictured having a cream body with dark patches, otherwise known as a seal point, their coats may also come in other beautiful colors.
+Although they are usually pictured as having a cream body with dark patches, otherwise known as a seal point, their coats may also come in other beautiful colors.

 Other color combinations may be described as follows: